If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 The Kaisergebirge (or short Kaiser) [background] is a mountain range in the Northern Limestone Alps and the Eastern Alps.
 It consists of two main mountain ridges the Zahmer Kaiser to the north and the Wilder Kaiser to the south.
 The entire range is situated in Austria's state Tyrol between the city of Kufstein and the market town St. Johann in Tirol.
 The Wilder Kaiser is mostly composed of bare limestock rock, the Zahmer Kaiser to the south is mostly covered by mountain pines (dwarf pines).
 Both parts of the mountain range are connected by the Stripsenjoch pass (1,580 m).
 Overall, the Kaiser mountain range extends about 20 km from east to west and about 14 km from north to south.
 The Zahmer Kaiser barely exceed the 2,000-meter limit (Vordere Kesselschneid).
 The highest elevation in the Wilder Kaiser is the Ellmauer Halt (2,344 m).
 There are about forty other peaks, among them many famous for mountain climbing (Karlspitzen, Totenkirchl, Fleischbank, Predigtstuhl, Goinger Halt, Ackerlspitze, Maukspitze).
 [Text adapted from http://en.wikipedia.org/wiki/Kaisergebirge, http://de.wikipedia.org/wiki/Kaisergebirge]

-Schloss Kaps [right] was founded in the 15th/16th century (the name Kaps, however, had already been mentioned in the 14th century).
+Schloss Kaps [left] was founded in the 15th/16th century (the name Kaps, however, had already been mentioned in the 14th century).
 In 1682 the castle was largely rebuilt and towards the end of the 19th century it was converted into a residential castle.
 Since 1955 the castle is home of the Golf Club Kitzbühel, the oldest of the four golf clubs of the town.